Advice

 Quick Facts to Know About Built-In Dashcams

-Although dashcams for cars are still primarily an aftermarket feature, the list of cars and SUVs with factory built-in dashcam capability is expanding.
+Although dashcams for cars are still primarily an aftermarket feature, the list of cars and SUVs with built-in dashcam capability straight from the factory is expanding.
 Some players in the space are not surprising.
 For example, Tesla, BMW, and Mercedes-Benz offer dashcam technology on most of their products.
 However, some unexpected brands, such as electric vehicle startup Lucid, don’t currently provide video recording capability.
 Here, we will concentrate on models offering built-in dashcam technology.
 You can use the jump links we’ve provided to skip ahead.

 What Are Built-In Dashcams?

 By today’s standards, built-in dashcams aren’t dashcams at all.
-Instead, other systems function as dashcams with the capability to record and store videos with cameras already located around the vehicle.
+Instead, other systems function as dashcams with the capability to record and store video with cameras already located around the vehicle.
 The factory embeds this capability via software activated with specific options or through a subscription.
 However, carmakers like Toyota have models with built-in technology capable of integrating factory-built, dealer-installed dashcams to capture and store video.
 You can dive deeper into dashcams in our article “Dashcam for Cars: Is It Worth It?”

 Why Don’t More Cars Offer Dashcams?